 This question can be a bit misleading.
 Although it is possible to get your Corgi into good enough shape to run as much as two miles or more, it is not a good idea to do so.

-As stated before, running long distances can cause back and joint problems in your Corgi.
+Running long distances can cause back and joint problems in your Corgi.
 These can get worse with age or increased long distance running.
 If you want to engage in long distance activities with your Corgi, try brisk walks of up to 6 or 8 miles.

 To give your Corgi the exercise it needs, engage it in more sprint and agility based activities.